Curbline Properties Corp. research snapshot

 CURB AI Trading Strategy Framework

 The CURB AI trading strategy is a rules-based framework, not personalized advice.
-It should be monitored through live price, quarterly NOI, occupancy, same-property performance, acquisition volume, cap rates, interest expense, debt maturity, equity issuance, and broader REIT market trends.
+Monitor live price, quarterly NOI and same-property NOI, occupancy, leasing spreads, acquisition volume and cap rates, interest expense, debt maturities, equity issuance, Operating FFO per share, dividend coverage, and broader REIT market trends.

 Trend-following setup

-Reduce confidence if price breaks below $26 support, if portfolio NOI declines on a same-property basis, or if REIT sector sentiment weakens on rising rates.
+Reduce confidence if price breaks below $26 support, if same-property NOI declines again, or if REIT sector sentiment weakens on rising rates.

 Mean-reversion setup

 Do not assume that a short public trading range provides a reliable floor.
-The REIT could trade below its spin-off reference if execution disappoints or rates rise.
+The stock could trade below its spin-off reference if execution disappoints or rates rise.

 Fundamental monitor

-Track quarterly NOI, occupancy rate, same-property NOI growth, acquisition volume and cap rates, weighted average interest rate, net debt to EBITDA, FFO per share, dividend coverage, and equity issuance activity.
+Track quarterly NOI, same-property NOI growth, leased and commenced rates, leasing spreads, acquisition volume and cap rates, weighted average interest rate, net debt, Operating FFO per share, dividend coverage, and equity issuance activity.

-A mix of declining occupancy, rising net interest expense, slowing acquisition volume, lower FFO guidance, and a close below $24 should override a technically constructive view.
+A mix of declining same-property NOI, rising net interest expense, slowing acquisition volume, missed Operating FFO guidance, and a close below $24 should override a technically constructive view.

 Investment research summary